mitsuba-renderer/enoki/docs/reference.rst

     Specifies whether SSE 4.2 instructions are available on the target architecture.

-.. cpp:var:: static constexpr bool has_arm_neon

-    Specifies whether ARM NEON instructions are available on the target architecture.

 .. cpp:var:: static constexpr bool has_x86_32

     Specifies whether the target architecture is x86, 32 bit.